 What's closed (and open) on President's Day?

-As an official federal holiday, post offices cancel mail delivery, and stock markets are closed - meaning many consumer and commercial banks will be closed, as well.
+As an official federal holiday, post offices and stock markets are closed - meaning many consumer and commercial banks will be closed, as well.
 Government agencies such as the DMV and US passport offices will also be closed.
 Around the nation, school children also have the day off as public schools traditionally observe the day as an official holiday.

 President's Day fun facts

-• Heard the story about George Washington's wooden choppers?
+• Hear the story about George Washington's wooden choppers?
 It's a myth.
 Throughout his lifetime, the first president was variously fitted with false teeth made from ivory, gold, and even human teeth.

 • America's 10th president, James Tyler, had 15 children -- the most of any president.
 James Buchanan, the 15th US President, was the first unmarried man to be elected president while Ronald Reagen was the first to have been divorced.